EpochWon/OpenMW-PostProcessShaders/README.md

 **BloomPS2**:
 Bloom shader similar to the PS2 era (Ico, Shadow of the Colossus) or Oblivion.
 Purposely low res RT so its shimmery and has a glow around the outer edge of the frame.
 Has settings to change brightness and threshold, and a skybox mask to lower sky brightness, can also be tinted to different colours.
 May have some issues with the built in fog when adjusting the sky brightness.
 Based on: https://github.com/Matsilagi/RSJankShaders/blob/main/Shaders/BadBloomPS2.fx

+RT resolution is set to 1/8th res to match the PS2, but this causes heavy shimmer in motion, this can be changed by editing the 'width_ratio' and 'height_ratio' of the render targets.

 **ClampColours**:
 Clamps colour depth to assigned value, was using for debugging, probably not useful.